 What is azelaic acid

-Azelaic acid is dicarboxylic acid, so it’s slightly different from other acids you may have already heard of like glycolic acid (an AHA) or salicylic acid (a BHA).
+Azelaic acid is a dicarboxylic acid, so it’s slightly different from other acids you may have already heard of, like glycolic acid (an AHA) or salicylic acid (a BHA).

 It’s made from yeast and is derived from grains like wheat, barley and rye, and it can even be found naturally in the skin.
 However, most of the time, azelaic acid found in skincare is made in the lab.
 You’ll find this ingredient everywhere from serums to cleansers, moisturisers to masks.